danchoi/hulu_automuter/README.markdown

 would rather pay per view, if Hulu gave that option.
 In any case, you should be able to control your computer's volume level any way you see fit, even with the assistance of open source software you choose to download and install.
-The computer belongs to you, not to Hulu, not to advertisers.
+Your computer and its audio components belongs to you, not to Hulu, not to advertisers.

 ## Bug reports and feature requests